-Michal Gavish is multimedia artist and a freelance art reviewer, based in Washington, DC.
+Michal Gavish is a multimedia artist based in New York City.
 She received her MFA in painting from the San Francisco Art Institute.
-Previously, she had earned a PhD in Physical Chemistry, which continues to influence her art practice.
-She draws, paints and creates installations and videos inspired by her science background and her ongoing collaborations with artists.
+Previously, she earned a PhD in Physical Chemistry, which continues to influence her art practice.
+She draws, paints, and creates installations and videos inspired by her science background and her ongoing collaborations with artists.

 Michal Gavish Artist Statement

 "My fascination with science goes back to my former research work, observing the beauty of the microscopic world that is hidden from the naked eye.
 For me, viruses, proteins, and crystals aren’t abstractions—they are figures, objects and nano-scale landscapes.
 Captivated by these minute shapes, I interpret them in their intricate environments, which inform scientists' communal imagination.

 I use my scientific training to create new visual perspective and to maintain ongoing collaborations with practicing biologists and chemists.
 Using innovative painting techniques, I interpret visual research data into paintings and soft installations.I sometimes draw and at other times develop three-dimensional works by layering original chemical paint-combinations onto translucent fabric and fragile paper.
 The resulting works give presence to the microscopic living formations which we know exist but can hardly imagine.

 Click HERE to view and acquire works by Michal Gavish on our ARTSY sales platform